Start a little good by teaching good hygiene habits

 Swachhata Doot (Messenger of Cleanliness)

 This is a volunteering programme that enables any person to become a change agent in his/her community.
 It is a mobile-led WASH communication model to help create awareness on the three clean habits in communities.
-Till date, we have reached 7.5 million people through this programme.
-In 2017 alone, 4.5 million people have been reached.
+Till date, we have reached over 21 million people through this initiative.

 LIFEBUOY: Clean hands = Empowered you